meilisearch/documentation/reference/api/stats.md

 # Stats

 `Stats` gives extended information and metrics about indexes and the MeiliSearch database.
+It returns the following details:

+### Number of documents

+### Is indexing

+### Field distribution

+The `fieldDistribution` object shows every field in the individual index or the entire database along with the total number of documents in the index that contain that field.

+`fieldDistribution` is not impacted by `searchableAttributes` or `displayedAttributes`.
+Meaning, **if one of the fields is not displayed or searchable, it will still be displayed in the `fieldDistribution` object.**

 ## Get stat of an index